 - Heartbreak Song For The Radio – The LYNNeS

-The LYNNeS are Canadian heartbreak poets Lynn Miles and Lynne Hanson.
+The LYNNeS are Canadians Lynn Miles and Lynne Hanson.
 The two songwriters are not new to working together, having toured and written songs off and on over the past 10 years, and with Miles having produced two of Hanson's albums (River of Sand, 2014 and 7 Deadly Spins, 2015).
-For THE LYNNeS songs are what matter the most, and their debut album “Heartbreak Song For The Radio” pairs hauntingly gritty lyrics with tight vocal harmonies.
+For THE LYNNeS songs are what matter the most, and their album “Heartbreak Song For The Radio” pairs hauntingly gritty lyrics with tight vocal harmonies.

 Each song on the album is a co-write, producing a truly collaborative effort, drawing on the strengths two Lynn(e), to create a sum greater than two individual parts.

 I'm tired of falling for cowboys in the dark